BOOK REVIEW: MEMORABLE SUPPORTING ACTORS AND ACTRESSES FROM THE 1930s TO 1950s: BOOK 1 – A THROUGH I BY GARY KOCA

 “The remaining supporting actors and actresses are listed in alphabetical order, with less information about each individual and 3-7 of my favorite films of that individual.”

-And so, from Dame Judith Anderson to John Ireland, Koka churns out info on each minor star and starlet.
+And so, from Dame Judith Anderson to John Ireland, Koca churns out info on each minor star and starlet.
 But the love isn’t truly lessened as he prepared in his page 47 disclaimer.
-Koka does an excellent job of sharing why he chose the thespian on the page, as well as providing a short bio, awards, fun facts, favorite films, production stills and very coy footnotes.
-Koka does his job well: here’s some info, some personal opinion, leaving a lot out but hey, you reader….you SHOULD seek out these performances and more – these people are worth it.
+Koca does an excellent job of sharing why he chose the thespian on the page, as well as providing a short bio, awards, fun facts, favorite films, production stills and very coy footnotes.
+Kcka does his job well: here’s some info, some personal opinion, leaving a lot out but hey, you reader….you SHOULD seek out these performances and more – these people are worth it.
 Like any fan discussion, you’ll find yourself agreeing, disagreeing, maybe even questioning his view on the films, cast and an array of other details.
 My favorite example of this is a footnote about Meet Me in St. Louis (1944) and Margaret O’Brien in his Harry Davenport write-up.
 Footnote #118 reads:

 “It’s probably me, but I have always felt that a little bit of Margaret O’Brien goes a long way in this motion picture.”